marcpaterno/spack_retreat/plan-for-standard-builds.md

 It will be up to the collaborating LArSoft experiments to determine the set of features to be included in the standard build of each package.

-2. A standard build of a *suite*, which is comprised of consistent standard builds of packages.
+2. A standard build of a *suite*, which is comprised of consistent standard builds of all the packages in the suite.
 The SciSoft team will create a Spack environment for each standard build of a suite.
-All standard builds of packages that are part of such a suite will be pushed to an appropriate binary build cache[^1] and also installed in CVMFS.
+All standard builds of packages that are part of a suite will be pushed to an appropriate binary build cache[^1] and also installed in CVMFS.
 The SciSoft team will make available environment definition files for each standard build of a suite through CVMFS, or `https://scisoft.fnal.gov`, or both.

 [^1]: A *binary build cache*, often shortened to *build cache*, is a location in which pre-built libraries, etc., are kept in the form of tarballs.